MTG/essentia/doc/sphinxdoc/models.rst

 Essentia models
 ===============

-This is a list of pre-trained TensorFlow models available in Essentia for various (music) audio analysis and classification tasks.
-To use the models in Essentia, see the `machine learning inference <machine_learning.html>`_ page.
-Some of the models are also available in other formats (ONNX, TensorFlow.js; contact us for more details).
+This is a list of selected pre-trained TensorFlow models available in Essentia for various (music) audio analysis and classification tasks.
+To use the models in Essentia, see the `using machine learning models <machine_learning.html>`_ page or check the example code snippets attached to each model below.
+Some of these models are available in other formats (ONNX, TensorFlow.js; contact us for more details).
+Some additional non-maintained models are available in our `model repository <https://essentia.upf.edu/models/>`_.

 All the models created by the MTG are licensed under CC BY-NC-SA 4.0 (https://creativecommons.org/licenses/by-nc-sa/4.0/) and are also available under proprietary license upon request (https://www.upf.edu/web/mtg/contact).
 Check the `LICENSE <https://essentia.upf.edu/models/LICENSE>`_ of the models.